What Is REX Real Estate? | How It Works | REX Fees | Locations | REX vs. Traditional Realtors | Selling | Buying | REX Reviews | Top REX Alternatives

 REX’s misleading marketing tactics and combative attitude toward old-school real estate brokerages have given it a poor reputation among traditional realtors, at least in some parts of the U.S.

-Unsurprisingly, many agents refuse to show buyers REX listings that offer no buyer’s agent commission.
-However, REX’s poor reputation could negatively impact sellers even when they do offer to pay the buyer’s agent’s fee.
+Unsurprisingly, many agents refuse to show buyers REX listings that offer no buyer's agent commission.
+And REX's poor reputation could negatively impact sellers even when they do offer to pay the buyer's agent's fee.

 Here’s a review from a realtor whose client bought a REX home from a seller who ultimately paid buyer’s agent commission.
 The reviewer claimed they had a horrible time working with REX and said they would actively attempt to dissuade future buyers from looking at REX properties.

-REX Alternatives to Consider
+REX alternatives to consider

 Although it claims to offer the “lowest fees” in the real estate industry, many REX Real Estate competitors offer much better value with a LOT less risk.